Fraud Blocker

 Getting Ready for Your First Physical Therapy Session

-It is also critical to be open and honest about your current level of discomfort and restrictions, since this will drive the formulation of your treatment plan.
-When you arrive for your physical therapy appointment, you can expect a detailed conversation about your health, medical history, and goals.
-Your physical therapist will most likely do a battery of tests to evaluate your strength, flexibility, balance, and range of motion.
+Be open about your discomfort and any limitations, as this information shapes your treatment approach.
+During your first visit, expect a detailed discussion about your health, medical history, and goals.
+Your therapist will likely perform tests to check strength, flexibility, balance, and range of motion.
+These assessments establish a baseline for future progress.

-Inform them of any changes in your symptoms, pain levels, or functioning abilities.
-This information will assist your therapist in adjusting your treatment plan as necessary to ensure you are progressing toward your goals.
-Remember that your success in physical therapy is dependent on your dedication to the process, so stick to your exercises, communicate honestly, and trust your therapist’s knowledge.
+Update your therapist on any changes in symptoms, pain, or physical abilities.
+These updates help refine your treatment plan and keep you moving toward your goals.
+Success in physical therapy depends on your commitment, so stay consistent with your exercises, communicate honestly, and trust your therapist’s guidance.

 Scroll to Top